Cathay Pacific Cargo operated the inaugural flight of its new, temporary service to Pittsburgh, Pennsylvania in the US on 21 September 2020.

 Son N. Duong, Area Cargo Manager Vietnam & Cambodia said: ‘It was a record-breaking effort and a fantastic piece of teamwork across the business with only a week to secure the slots and arrange the ground-handling services from sealing the contract.
 It was all the more impressive given we have never flown to Pittsburgh before.

 ‘Our operations team used software and simulations to ensure that every box fitted into position with minimum space wastage, and maintain the extra safety procedures for cabin cargo.
 We used 30 AKEs to segregate cargo to ensure that it was loaded in position assigned by the simulation’s load plan.
 For the first flight, we uplifted around 44 tonnes of cargo, more than nine tons of which was stowed in the cabin.’

-The Pittsburgh route supplements Cathay Pacific’s extensive network throughout the Americas.
+The Pittsburgh service supplements Cathay Pacific’s extensive network throughout the Americas.
 The city is ideally placed between the Eastern Seaboard and the Midwest, an area that is home to more than 50 per cent of the US population.